stacs-srg/valipop/record_classification/src/site/markdown/cli/index.md

 # `classli`

-The record classification CLI, `classli`, allows users to clean records, train and evaluate classifiers based on one or more gold standard data sets, and classify unseen records.
+`classli` is a Command Line Interface (CLI) that allows users to clean records, train and evaluate classifiers based on one or more gold standard data sets, and classify unseen records.
 It is designed to be easy to use by non-programmers.

 # Features